 Fresh and saltwater fish, dugong, eels and turtles and their eggs were plentiful, as were shellfish and crustaceans.
 The wetlands were home to many species of bird which provided meat and eggs.
 Mammals and reptiles such as possums, kangaroo, bandicoot, and snakes were also utilized as a food source.
 Local plant species that were eaten by the local aborigines include yams, waterlilies, tea tree, bunya nuts, honey, berries, figs, cabbage tree palm, wattle seeds, quandongs and native plum.

-Aborigines cracked, fractured and ground stone to shape tools that could be used for hunting and preparing food, including sharp stones for cutting and scraping as well as flat smooth stones for grinding seeds and rough plant material.
+Indigenous Australians cracked, fractured and ground stone to shape tools that could be used for hunting and preparing food, including sharp stones for cutting and scraping as well as flat smooth stones for grinding seeds and rough plant material.
 Stones were also affixed to handles to create axes, clubs, and hammers.
-Many stone artefacts have been found in the Noosa area and the Noosa Museum in Pomona has a display of these items.
+Many stone artefacts have been found in the Noosa area and the Noosa Shire Museum in Pomona has a display of these items.

-The Aborigines also used bark to make shields, water containers, canoes and roofing for shelters and many trees that had their bark removed were left scarred and these scars are still visible on trees around Noosa today.
+Indigenous Australians also used bark to make shields, water containers, canoes and roofing for shelters and many trees that had their bark removed were left scarred and these scars are still visible on trees around Noosa today.

 Circular arrangements of stones for ceremonial activities such as corroborees and initiations were also created and there are several still in existence on the Sunshine Coast.
 However, given the ceremonial significance, the locations of these Bora rings are not common knowledge.